List of Atlantic tropical storms: Climatology

 Tropical Storm Ana, the earliest storm ever to make landfall in the United States, did so on May 10, 2015.

 Hurricane season in the Atlantic Ocean, during which 97% of storms form, begins on June 1 and ends on November 30.
 Those that form outside of this time period are known as off-season storms.
-Since 1851, a total of 759 tropical storms have developed in the North Atlantic Ocean.
-35 have occurred in the off-season, 80 in June, 65 in July, 151 in August, 222 in September, 156 in October, and 50 in November.
+Since 1851, a total of 761 tropical storms have developed in the North Atlantic Ocean.
+35 have occurred in the off-season, 80 in June, 65 in July, 151 in August, 222 in September, 158 in October, and 50 in November.

-The formation and development of tropical cyclones, termed tropical cyclogenesis, requires high sea surface temperatures of at least 26.5 C and low vertical wind shear.
-When these conditions are met, a pre-existing tropical disturbance – usually a tropical wave – can develop into a tropical cyclone, provided the disturbance is far enough from the Equator to experience a sufficiently strong Coriolis force which is responsible for the counterclockwise rotation of hurricanes in the Northern Hemisphere.
+The formation and development of tropical cyclones, termed tropical cyclogenesis, requires high sea surface temperatures of at least 26.5 C at least as deep as 50 m, a sharp temperature difference between the lower and upper atmospheres, moist air and low vertical wind shear.
+When these conditions are met, a pre-existing tropical disturbance – usually a tropical wave – can develop into a tropical cyclone, provided the disturbance is far enough – at least 500 km – from the Equator to experience a sufficiently strong Coriolis force to exhibit the counterclockwise rotation and low pressure of tropical cyclones in the Northern Hemisphere.
 Although most storms are found within tropical latitudes, occasionally storms will form further north and east from disturbances other than tropical waves such as cold fronts and upper-level lows.
 These are known as baroclinically induced tropical cyclones.